 The report outlines the gender pay gap for Office for 2022, calculated as per the Regulations, at the snapshot date of 5 April 2022.

 This is the difference between average hourly pay (including any bonus) of males and females across the organization, expressed as a percentage.
 It is reported both as a mean average and as median average (mid-point) figure.

 Office’s overall gender pay gap mean is favorable to the male employees by 11.2% and overall gender pay gap median is favorable to the female employees by 1.6%.
 This is a very positive result in comparison with the UK National average and UK Retail Sector gender pay gaps, as detailed in the table below.

 |Office||UK Retail Sector*||UK National*|

+The mean bonus gap difference of 39.0% and median of 19.4% is led by a higher proportion of male employees working in our top performing stores.
 There is no difference in the bonus and commission structure between male and female employees within Office.

-I confirm that Office is committed to the principle of gender pay equality and has prepared its 2017 gender pay gap results in line with mandatory requirements.
+I confirm that Office is committed to the principle of gender pay equality and has prepared its 2022 gender pay gap results in line with mandatory requirements.
 I confirm that the information contained in this report is accurate at the time of publishing.